Cyprus rescue package may equal half its economy

 "It is a tragic coincidence," Cyprus Parliamentary speaker Yiannakis Omirou told state radio.

-(Additional reporting by Jan Strupczewski in Brussels, Gernot Heller in Berlin and Georgina Prodhan in Vienna; Editing by Paul Simao and Anna Willard)
+(Additional reporting by Jan Strupczewski in Brussels and Gernot Heller in Berlin; Editing by Paul Simao and Anna Willard)